Ragsomar/git-remote/README.md

-A la Wild, on code en chausettes
+A la Wild, on code en chausettes.
+C' est bien.